Technical Specifications > Integration Patterns

 Note: A system must be configured as both an RMS Source and an RMS Target when it interacts with other systems in both roles.

-The SMART integration approach specified in this IG may be implemented to connect a software application that healthcare pratitioners or service providers use for managing patients to an RMS system (and associated referral network) used for creating and managing referral requests.
+The SMART integrations approach specified in this IG may be implemented to connect a software application that healthcare pratitioners or service providers use for managing patients to an RMS system (and associated referral network) used for creating and managing referral requests.
 In these integrations, the SMART App Launch Framework is used to establish a secure user interface level integration with shared context (both user and patient) between two software applications.
 A RESTful FHIR API connection in the background is used to share information.

 A typical SMART integration will consist of: